Btin7/emailspam/README.md

 - Numpy

 ## File Structure
-- `app.py`: Main Streamlit application.
+- `spamemail.py`: Main Streamlit application.
 - `requirements.txt`: List of required Python libraries.
-- `spam.csv`: Dataset used for training and testing.
+- `emails_cleaned.csv`: Dataset used for training and testing.

 ## Usage
 - Paste the email content into the text box on the sidebar.